 Due to the unwillingness to meet any semblance of a compromise to resolve ongoing disputes with disagreeing parties, we are rebranding and reorganizing as a new entity.
 Vanguard America, as you know it, will now be the “Patriots Front.” … Our website is under construction, and will be back online via the same domain.
 Our focus will remain much the same, as will our overal [sic] goals, this restructuring will happen alongside the creation of an extended manifesto, and a top-down reform of the entity’s ranking system. … This change comes alongside many new visuals, and a new overall look.
 The new name was carefully chosen, as it serves several purposes.
 It can help inspire sympathy among those more inclined to fence-sitting, and can be easily justified to our ideaology [sic] and worldview.
 The original American patriots were nothing short of revolutionaries.
 The word patriot itself comes from the same root as paternal and patriarch.
 It means loyalty to something intrinsically based in blood.

-On September 24, 2017, members of Patriot Front confronted a group of Houston anarchists at a book fair at the MECA community center.
+On September 24, 2017, members of Patriot Front confronted a group of Houston anarchists at a book fair at the Multicultural Education and Counseling through the Arts community center.
 A course was being taught on how to “refuse fascism” titled, “Punching Nazis.”
 Masked members of Patriot Front, a Texas Daily Stormer Book Club, and the Houston Goylers, a Right Stuff “Pool Party,” held banners that read “for race and nation,” lit flares, and chanted, “blood and soil,” while the anarchists held the doors to the community center closed to keep out members of Patriot Front.

 Patriot Front quickly turned footage of the short confrontation into a propaganda video that was posted to the group’s YouTube page on October 15, 2017.

 With the formation of Patriot Front, Rousseau instituted strict rules on dual membership, requiring members to disclose affiliations with other organization.
-He also requires members to disclose activity on a regular basis or risk being purged from the organization.
-Typical offerings include distributing fliers and banner drops, proof of which are posted to Patriot Front’s social media accounts almost every day.
+He also required members to disclose activity on a regular basis or risk being purged from the organization.
+Typical offerings include distributing flyers and banner drops, proof of which are posted to Patriot Front’s social media accounts almost every day.

-Records obtained by the Texas Observer show that the FBI has been monitoring Rousseau since at least May 2017, while he was still a student at Coppell High School, for his own flier distribution in on Dallas area campuses.
+Records obtained by the Texas Observer show that the FBI has been monitoring Rousseau since at least May 2017, while he was still a student at Coppell High School, for his own flyer distribution on Dallas area campuses.

 A nation within a nation is our goal.
 Our people face complete annihilation as our culture and heritage are attacked from all sides. … The State was founded on liberal ideals, even from inception, but many acts of the people counteracted its original foundation and ensured a White American homeland for a time.
 However, due to the basis of the State’s founding, these bulwarks against the eventual degeneration of the Republic were temporary and ultimately futile. … An African may have lived, worked, and even been classed as a citizen in America for centuries, yet he is not American.
 He is, as he likely prefers to be labeled, an African in America.
 The same rule applies to others who are not of the founding stock of our people, or do not share the common unconscious that permeates throughout our greater civilization, and the European diaspora.

-The rhetorical shift came at a notable moment of self-reflection from across the white supremacist movement as organizations and leaders that participated in the Charlottesville rally were widely condemned.
-The negative response from the mainstream public resulted in an identity crisis among many, particularly around the issue of optics and whether to continue using well-known racist symbols or to fall back on the usage of the American flag.
+The rhetorical shift came at a notable moment of self-reflection across the white supremacist movement as organizations and leaders that participated in the Charlottesville rally were widely condemned.
+The negative response from the mainstream public resulted in an identity crisis, particularly around the issue of optics and whether to continue using well-known racist symbols or to fall back on the image of the American flag.
 Patriot Front, under Rousseau’s leadership, represents one distinct outgrowth of this dispute.

-Under Rousseau’s direct leadership, Patriot Front’s Texas chapter is its most active — relying mostly on fliering, banner drops, and occasionally demonstrations.
+Under Rousseau’s direct leadership, Patriot Front’s Texas chapter is its most active — relying mostly on flyering, banner drops and occasionally demonstrations.
 When the organization ventures off the internet, its activities are primarily conducted in the dead of night, anonymously.
 Numbers at demonstrations are typically few, and tightly choreographed.
 They usually feature a scripted speech by Rousseau, in order to maximize propaganda value.